Kalkberg/Learning/README.md

 Point_Map.py - Plots points on a map using basemap

 Poll_Hist.py - Creates histograms of polling data

+Poll_Hist2.py - Creates histograms of polling data, but scripted for a different dataset.

 PTBAxes.py - obtain P, T, and B axes orientations from strike, dip and rake data.